How to Add Soft/Hard Subtitles and Remove Subtitles with HandBrake

 - Soft subtitles are currently unsupported in the WebM container.

-- HandBrake cannot handle copy protection schemes on its own.
+- HandBrake cannot handle DVD copy protection schemes on its own.
 To cope with copy-protected Blu-rays and DVDs, you need to download libdvdcss or switch to a HandBrake alternative.

 Step 2.
 Choose desired output preset.

 Step 3.
 Go to Subtitles tab and then you can select desired subtitle track(s) from existing tracks or add an external subtitle file by clicking Import Subtitle.
 HandBrake supports subtitle files in SRT, ASS, and SSA format.

 You'll find some subtitle options on HandBrake, including Forced Only, Burn In, and Default.
 What do Forced Only, Burn In, and Default mean in HandBrake?
 How to set subtitles in HandBrake?